Shameer Aziq

-Muhammad Shameer Aziq Bin Abdul Razak (born 30 December 1995) is a Singapore international footballer who last played as a defender for S.League club Tampines Rovers.
+Muhammad Shameer Aziq Bin Abdul Razak (born 30 December 1995) is a Singapore international footballer who last played as a defender for SFL1 club Warwick Knights.

 Club career

 Shameer Aziq played for S.League club Hougang United before joining under-23 developmental side Courts Young Lions in 2014.

 International career

 Youth

 Shameer Aziq represented Singapore U23 at the 2014 Asian Games.

 Senior

 Shameer was first called up to the national team against Papua New Guinea and Hong Kong in 2014.
 He made his senior international debut in the 92nd minute, replacing Fazrul Nawaz in a friendly match against Papua New Guinea on 6 September 2014.
 He made his second international cap a few days later against Hong Kong in a 0-0 draw.